cmstead/jsLearnerForms/docs-source/forms-source/form4-doc/pointOfSaleDataUtils/getProductCountBySale.md

 In the "Arrange" you will need to create four different transaction records across two different product IDs.
 You will need to ensure that the totals of the `quantities` across the products are different.

-In the "Act", you will be passing all four transaction records to the `getProductCountBySale` function.
+In the "Act", you will be passing all four transaction records to the `getProductCountBySale` method.

 In the "Assert" you will verify that then resulting object has only the two product IDs passed and it has the correct summation of their quantities.